ryhoh/SQLover/problems/README.md

 | 3  | Charlie |
 | 4  | David   |

-Then user write sql code to solve the problem.
+The user then writes the SQL code that would solve the problem.
-> Of course it's "`select id, name from Students;`".
+> Of course, the answer is  "`select id, name from Students;`".